Ardorax/Whanos/docs/readme.md

 ### Prerequisites

-To launch this project, you must have a google cloud account with at least 10$ of credits.
+To launch this project, you must have a google cloud project link with a [billing account](https://cloud.google.com/billing/docs/how-to/modify-project).
 You need to have a docker hub account and a registry created.
 You need to be connected to your docker hub account on your machine `docker login`.
 You must have (or create) a [google cloud project](https://cloud.google.com/appengine/docs/standard/nodejs/building-app/creating-project).
 You must also have the following tools installed on your machine: